linuxstb/pidvbip/README.md

 OpenELEC build
 --------------

+NOTE: As of January 2013 the OE build is not functioning.
+I hope to fix this soon.

 A modified version of OpenELEC using pidvbip instead of xbmc as the mediacenter package can be built from the fork of OpenELEC at: